TIBCOSoftware/snappydata/docs/programming_guide/tables_in_snappydata.md

 Generally, the column table is used for analytical purpose.
 To this end, most of the operations (read or write) on it are bulk operations.
 Taking advantage of this fact the rows are compressed column wise and stored.

-In SnappyData, the column table consists of two components, delta row buffer and column store.
-SnappyData tries to support individual insert of a single row, as it is stored in a delta row buffer which is write optimized and highly available.
+In TIBCO ComputeDB, the column table consists of two components, delta row buffer and column store.
+TIBCO ComputeDB tries to support individual insert of a single row, as it is stored in a delta row buffer which is write optimized and highly available.

 Once the size of buffer reaches the COLUMN_BATCH_SIZE set by the user, the delta row buffer is compressed column wise and stored in the column store.
 Any query on column table also takes into account the row cached buffer.
 By doing this, it ensures that the query does not miss any data.